brooksbenson/eloquent-js/chapter6/chapter6-notes.md

 ## Encapsulation

-The core idea of object-oriented programming is the breaking of programs into small pieces, then allowing those small pieces to manage themselves.
-This way, knowledge about how a piece works is kept local to that piece.
-If a program piece changes, only the code involved with that piece needs to be updated.
+The core idea of object-oriented programming is the breaking program into smaller pieces that manage themselves.
+This way, knowledge about how a piece works is kept local to that piece, and if a piece changes, only the code involved with that piece needs to be updated.

 ### Interfaces